samuk/OpenDualMotorDriver/README.md

 ![OpenDualMotorDriver PCB](Images/PCB_3D_1.PNG)

-> **First-time setup.** This repository ships with the authored Markdown, license, and helper files only.
-Source code, schematics, gerbers, BOM, and PCB renders are pulled into this layout from the parent project folder by a single helper script:
->
-> - On Windows: right-click `setup_repo.ps1` → *Run with PowerShell* (or `pwsh -ExecutionPolicy Bypass -File .\setup_repo.ps1` from a terminal).
-> - On macOS / Linux: `bash setup_repo.sh`.
->
-> The script copies — never moves and never deletes — files from the parent folder, so your originals stay untouched.
-After it finishes, the folder is fully self-contained and ready to push to GitHub.

 ## Features

 - **Dual H-bridge** based on the DRV8412 in PWM mode (95% duty cap, 20 kHz switching).